|Andean potato information and growing instructions|

 Nemah is a yellow flesh potato that has a flavor similar to the classic papa amarilla.
 It has dense flesh that makes it suitable for both wet and dry cooking.
 You can roast them in the oven or boil and cool for a salad.
 Tubers are small, mostly in the 2 to 3 inch range, and it has thin, smooth skin, so cleaning is easy and there is no need to peel it or even cut it for most uses.

 Nemah is a facultative short day variety and performs a bit differently when grown in summer vs. fall.
 In summer, the plants remain relatively small, perhaps 16 inches tall, the stolons can be as long as 18 inches, and the size distribution favors smaller tubers.
 Plants can reach maturity in as little as 90 days in warmer weather, but usually closer to 120 days here.
 In fall, the plants grow much larger, the stolons are usually 12 inches or less, and the tubers can grow larger, occasionally reaching four inches in diameter.
 Although many people prefer potatoes with shorter stolons, Nemah is about the perfect length to reduce vole damage without being so long that you can’t find the tubers.
+Nemah appears to have moderate late blight resistance, showing low numbers of lesions per plant and slow progression even when bordered by heavily infected varieties.
 I can’t say for sure if Nemah is scab resistant, but I have never seen any scab on it.
 This variety tolerates our depleted soil with little complaint and appears to have some resistance to early and late blight.
 It also appears to be moderately drought resistant.
+The foliage is naturally yellow and this is particularly evident when the plants are emerging; this is not a problem and fertilization will not correct it.
 I still haven’t done a carefully controlled test, but Nemah seems to be capable of self pollination, which is unusual for diploids.

 True Seed (TPS)